 Gorman’s poetry touches on issues of the day including civil rights, social justice, climate change, feminism, and unity.
 Her poem “The Hill We Climb” was recited at President Joe Biden’s inauguration on January 20, 2021.
 Be on the lookout for Gorman’s upcoming books The Hill We Climb: Poems and Change Sings: A Children’s Anthem.
-It comes as no surprise that Amanda Gorman’s books are already selling out.

 “The Miracle of Morning”